 ¡Un abrazo a todos, nos escuchamos en la próxima!

-¡A hug to everyone, we'll hear you in the next one!
+¡A hug to everyone, we'll hear each other next time!